rggibson/open-pure-cfr/README.md

 `pure_cfr`
 ----------

 This is the main program that generates strategies for games specified under the [project_acpc_server framework](http://www.computerpokercompetition.org/downloads/code/competition_server/project_acpc_server_v1.0.33.tar.bz2).
+Sets of three files are generated during the run, a `.regrets`, `.avg-strategy`, and `.player` file.
 Run `./pure_cfr` with no additional arguments to display the usage information.
 We will now describe in detail each of the required and optional arguments before providing some examples of how to run `pure_cfr` on a variety of games.

 ###Command-line Arguments